vanviegen/warpsocket/README.md

 ## API Reference

-WarpWS provides a comprehensive TypeScript API for building real-time applications.
+WarpSocket provides a comprehensive TypeScript API for building real-time applications.
 The core functions allow you to start the server, send messages, handle channels, and manage authentication.
 All functions are fully typed and include detailed JSDoc documentation.

 The following is auto-generated from `src/index.cts`: